It’s easy to fall asleep when a parrot’s warm, relaxed, and comfortably nestled against you.

 Parrots thrive on routine and structure.
 Throwing their routine out of sync with unregulated sleeping patterns will stress and confuse birds accustomed to a defined structure to their days.

-If your parrot wakes up while you’re asleep, it could enter an unsafe room.
+If the parrot wakes up while you’re asleep, it could enter an unsafe room.
 Here are some hazards:

 How Do Parrots Sleep at Night?